-A. Serving individuals who access CalFresh Employment and Training services
+1. Serving individuals who access CalFresh Employment and Training services

-1. CalFresh E & T (CFET)
+1. CalFresh E & T (CFET)A

-CalFresh Employment & Training (CFET) in California is a locally run, state-supervised federal program administered by the Food and Nutrition Service, a branch of the United States Department of Agriculture (USDA).
+CalFresh Employment & Training (CFET) in California, is a locally run, state-supervised federal program administered by the Food and Nutrition Service, a branch of the United States Department of Agriculture (USDA).
 The program offers funding to states, which distribute funding to counties where applicable. to provide a package of employment, training, and related supportive services to CalFresh participants to increase their employability.
-UPDATED: The County of Los Angeles Department of Economic Opportunity (DEO), formerly the Workforce Development, Aging and Community Services Department (WDACS), partnered with DPSS and other local CFET partners to better serve the Los Angeles region's CalFresh population.
+WDACS has partnered with DPSS and other local CFET partners to better serve the Los Angeles region's CalFresh population.
 The City works with the County in these efforts.

-In the 2020-21 fiscal year, DPSS and the DEO (formerly WDACS), launched the CFET Expansion Pilot Program (CEPP), which was the first third-party partnership program to be offered in Los Angeles County.
+In the 2020-21 fiscal year, DPSS and WDACS launched the CFET Expansion Pilot Program (CEPP), which was the first third-party partnership program to be offered in Los Angeles County.
 Our County partners served as an intermediary for DPSS with the third-party partners providing oversight, billing, technical assistance, and training.
 The federal 50/50 CFET reimbursement was used by CEPP to enhance the capacity and financial stability of service providers to boost the growth of workforce and training programs for low-income communities, expand the reach to more CalFresh participants, and improve employment outcomes for local area residents.
 This strategy of leveraging federal and third-party provider funding frees up the County's own dollars for other services.
 The goal of the CEPP is to scale up the program to be used by the entire workforce system and increase program capacity.
-The City coordinated with the County in this effort.
+The City coordinated with WDACS in this effort.

 CEPP represents an essential strategy as the County increases access to workforce and training services by leveraging both federal and third-party provider dollars at no additional County cost.
-In the initial pilot, the County and DPSS partnered with Goodwill and Chrysalis, both social enterprises, to deliver CFET services as third-party providers.
-Both organizations offer CFET participants paid transitional employment, job readiness skills, job placement and job retention through various non-federal funding sources, including funds from the County, the City of Los Angeles (e.g., Measure H, SB 678) and philanthropic funding.
-The County and DPSS plan to bring this program to scale across the entire workforce system while aligning services and increasing the capacity of our respective programs.
+In our initial pilot, WDACS and DPSS partnered with Goodwill and Chrysalis, both social enterprises, to deliver CFET services as third-party providers.
+Both organizations offer CFET participants paid transitional employment, job readiness skills, job placement and job retention through various non- federal funding sources, including funds from the County, the City of Los Angeles (e.g., Measure H, SB 678) and philanthropic funding.
+WDACS and DPSS plan to bring this program to scale across the entire workforce system while aligning services and increasing the capacity of our respective programs.